FangfeiLi05/Insight_Project/README.md

 ### Set up the code and environment
+* Tested on Nvidia K80 GPU, with Anaconda Python 3.6

 * Clone this repository by running `git clone https://github.com/FangfeiLi05/Insight_Project.git` in terminal.

 * `cd` to the root directory of the project (the folder containing README.md)